s

 The Mbole, are a small group of about 150,000 people in Southeastern Democratic Republic of the Congo (formerly Zaire), and made ankle currency bracelets of copper which were used for major transactions.

-While the collection is known as the Benin Bronzes, like most West African "bronzes" the pieces are mostly made of brass of variable composition.
+While the collection is known as the Benin bronzes, like most West African "bronzes" the pieces are mostly made of brass of variable composition.
 There are also pieces made of mixtures of bronze and brass, of wood, of ceramic, and of ivory, among other materials.